edwin-menjivar/ai-commit/README.md

 # 3. Get AI code review before committing
 ai-commit review
+# Or with a specific model
+ai-commit review --model gpt-4

 # 4. Generate and commit with AI message
 ai-commit commit
+# Or with a specific model
+ai-commit commit --model gpt-4

 # 5. When ready for PR, generate description
 ai-commit pr
+# Or with a specific model
+ai-commit pr --model gpt-3.5-turbo
 ```

 ### Code Review Integration